Fullmeals.

 Step 8: Cook the Parathas

 Heat a tawa (griddle) on high flame.
-Once hot, place the rolled paratha on it.
-Reduce the flame to medium.
+Once hot, place the rolled paratha on it. the flame to medium.
 Cook both sides of the paratha until they turn golden brown.
 Once the paratha starts to puff up, apply oil or ghee on both sides.
 Continue cooking for about on each side until it's nicely roasted and golden.

 Step 9: Serve